 Market organization

 The Trade Competition and Consumer Protection Authority is responsible for implementing the proclamation.
-The authority includes a judicial body that has jurisdiction over disputes involving traders, consumers, the authority itself and individuals accused of violating the proclamation.
+The authority includes a judicial body with jurisdiction over disputes involving traders, consumers, the authority itself and individuals accused of violating the proclamation.
 The judicial body has the power to issue administrative measures, levy fines, and provide compensation to victims of anti-competitive behavior and consumers, as applicable.

 Competition policy